KingSora/OverlayScrollbars/README.md

 | :--- | :--- |
 | `Array<[string, string]> \| null` | `[['img', 'load']]` |

 An array of tuples.
 The first value in the tuple is an `selector` and the second value are `event names`.
-The plugin will update itself if any of the elements with the specified selector will emit any specified event.
-The default value can be interpreted as "The plugin will update itself if any `img` element emits an `load` event."
+The plugin will update itself if any of the elements with the specified selector emits any of the specified events.
+The default value can be interpreted as "The plugin will update itself if any `img` element emits a `load` event."

 ### `update.debounce`